Respiration is a chain of chemical reactions that enables all living entities to synthesize energy required to sustain.

 Types of Respiration

-- Anaerobic Respiration is a process which occurs in the cytoplasm of prokaryotic organisms like bacteria and yeast.
-In this process, less energy is released due to the incomplete oxidation of food in the absence of oxygen.
-Carbon dioxide and Ethyl alcohol are produced during anaerobic respiration
+This type of respiration occurs within the cytoplasm of prokaryotic entities such as yeast and bacteria.
+Here, lesser energy is liberated as a result of incomplete oxidation of food in the absence of oxygen.
+Ethyl alcohol and carbon dioxide are produced during anaerobic respiration.

 Stay tuned with BYJU’S to learn more about Respiration in Plants and other related topics at BYJU’S Biology.